 The Otis AFB is a part of a Superfund Site pursuant to the Comprehensive Environmental Response Compensation and Liability Act (CERCLA).
 The site contains a number of groundwater contamination plumes, two of which are allegedly associated with the Otis AFB pipeline.
 Relying on the final judgment of the Texas state court assigning ownership of the Otis AFB pipeline to Kaneb, the United States Department of Justice (the DOJ) advised Kaneb in 2001 that it intends to seek reimbursement from Kaneb for the remediation costs associated with the two plumes.
 In November 2008, the DOJ forwarded information to us indicating that the past and estimated future remediation expenses associated with one plume are \$71.9 million.
 The DOJ has indicated that they will not seek recovery of remediation costs for the second plume.
 The DOJ has not filed a lawsuit against us related to this matter, and we have not made any payments toward costs incurred by the DOJ.
 We have reached an agreement to settle the claims of the United States government with respect to the Otis AFB pipeline and to resolve the underlying dispute between Kaneb and Grace.
-Pursuant to the settlement, NuStar agreed to pay \$11.7 million plus interest to the United States District Court for the District of Massachusetts, we remain hopeful that the necessary approvals will be obtained and that the settlement will be finalized in the near term.
+Pursuant to the settlement, NuStar agreed to pay \$11.7 million plus interest to the United States.
+Although the settlement requires approval of the United States Bankruptcy Court for the District of Delaware, as well as the United States District Court for the District of Massachusetts, we remain hopeful that the necessary approvals will be obtained and that the settlement will be finalized in the near term.